urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-- **i** may be an _integer_ of any kind
+- **i** may be an _integer_ of any valid kind
-- The return type is of the same type and kind as the argument.
+- The returned _integer_ is of the same kind as the argument **i**.

 ### **Description**

   **not**(3) returns the bitwise Boolean inverse of **i**.
 This is also
-  known as the Bitwise complement.
-Every bit on input that is a one is
+  known as the "Bitwise complement" or "Logical negation" of the value.

+  If an input bit is a one, that position is a zero on output.
+Conversely
-  changed to zero; and every bit that is zero is changed to one.
+  any input bit that is zero is a one on output.

 ### **Options**